New Puppy Transition Tips

 TEETHING & TRAINING:

 Now that you have your puppy, if you haven't already signed up for training, now is a great time to do so.
 Most people attend in-person classes or do the Baxter and Bella online program (discount code Teddypuppies).
 Boarding and training is another option for busy families.
 I’m sure you’ve already puppy-proofed your home and are thinking about ways to make them comfortable.
 Your puppy will be teething and of course, if they nibble on your hands or an off-limits object you can tell them no. However, it is important to give them something they should be chewing on.
 You don’t want to give dog toys that will crack or splinter into small pieces like rawhide, so we recommend Yak chews.
 Over time if a toy becomes smaller it is important to take it away before it could be ingested.
 Your new puppy has razor-sharp teeth and I wouldn’t recommend giving them plush bedding or anything that has small pieces they can break off and potentially choke on.
 Some doodles are allergic to chicken, so we recommend treats like these freeze-dried fish and CBD treats here.
+If you want to learn about how to teach your puppy to stop biting during the teething phase, click here to check out another resource.

 UNDERSTANDING YOUR PUP